ebeninca/moddingway15/README.md

 ## Modifications list

 v005
+- UEFA Euro Qualifiers: More groups with less teams each
 - UEFA WC Qualifiers: More groups with playoffs at the end
 - Third place games for Copa America and CAF Cup of Nations
 - Added ARGE Cup, adjusted Liberadores setup